-Graduate research assistants (GRA) and graduate teaching assistants (GTA), as well as those receiving scholarships and fellowships, are required to pay Canadian income tax, which is deducted automatically from their monthly salaries.
+Graduate research assistants (GRA) and graduate teaching assistants (GTA), as well as those receiving scholarships and fellowships, are required to pay Canadian income tax, which is deducted automatically from their monthly stipends and salaries.
+Taxation at UBC: https://students.ubc.ca/enrolment/finances/taxes.